-Cash outflows for investing activities for the years ended December 31, 2015, 2014 and 2013 were \$46.1 million, \$35.1 million and \$17.6 million, respectively.
-The cash used for these periods was primarily attributable to capital expenditures to support the growth of our business, including hardware, software, office equipment and leasehold improvements.
+Cash used in investing activities was \$35.1 million for the year ended December 31, 2014.
+The cash used for this period was primarily attributable to capital expenditures to support the growth of our business, including hardware, software, office equipment and leasehold improvements.